Montclair NJ Home Inspections are my specialty.

 I’ve performed 579 + home inspections in Montclair NJ since 1993 (as of 2/2020).
 Our Montclair home inspection clients should have confidence when hiring me to perform their home inspection.
 Odds are I have been in that neighborhood, often on that very street before and that I will have additional knowledge I will share with you that less experienced home inspectors simply do not have.

-Montclair has many very old homes, some newer homes, and recently some very new homes.
+Upper Montclair and Montclair have many very old homes, some newer homes, and recently some very new homes.
 Old homes present quite the challenge to many inspectors because there are just not that many of them in existence in other areas of New Jersey.
 Some of the construction methods used are no longer used.
 Many of the materials used to construct these old homes are either no longer available, cost-prohibitive to use, or simply have been replaced with more modern materials that perform better.